ascherrer-em/docs/docs/abc.md

 ABC classification is a simple method to form 3 (or 4) groups of objects based on the distribution of some value associated with them.

-It is greatly inspired by the 80/20 Pareto rule, indicating that often 80% of a measure (for instance the revenue) comes from only 20% of entities (for instance customers).
+It is greatly inspired by the 80/20 Pareto rule, indicating that often 80% of a measure (for instance the revenue) comes from only 20% of objects (for instance customers).

 The archetypical example is to classify customers based on the amount of revenue they bring to a company.